d700qt/react-ai-full-stack-app/README.md

 - The app uses Amplify Gen 2's TypeScript-based infrastructure as code
 - AI generation is configured in `amplify/data/resource.ts`
 - Authentication is set up for email-based login
-- Images are stored in user-specific S3 paths for security
+- Images are stored in user-specific S3 paths